Niche-Squad/APSC-5984-ADS/labs/lab_04/readme.md

 ### 4.4 Regular expression (RE)

-If the string pattern is more complicated than position-based slicing or replacement, you want to use regular expression to implement a more flexible pattern recognition.
+Regular expression (RE) is a more flexible pattern recognition method than simple string slicing or replacement.
 We will introduce the `re` module that provides a set of methods to implement regular expression.

 As always, we need to import the `re` module first: